Welcome to my Christmas Home Tour! Decorating for Christmas is one of my favorite things to do!

 It wasn’t always like that.
-I used to get overwhelmed with the clutter caused by the decorations, and couldn’t wait to take everything down!
-I finally realized one year, that I was decorating on top of my everyday decorations, instead of completely replacing my decorations with Christmas ones.
+I used to be overwhelmed with the clutter caused by the decorations, and couldn’t wait to take everything down!
+Then I realized one year, that I was decorating on top of my everyday decorations, instead of completely replacing my decorations with Christmas ones.

-I never saw my mom put away any of her everyday decorations during Christmas, instead she would just add the Christmas ones.
-In my opinion, this caused for visual clutter, so when I finally realized the key was to switch everything out, it was a game changer for me!
+I never saw my mom put away any of her everyday decorations during Christmas, instead, she would just add the Christmas ones.
+In my opinion, this caused visual clutter, so when I finally realized the key was to switch everything out, it was a game-changer for me!

 In our home, we start decorating for Christmas the day after Halloween!

 I know it sounds early, but it just gives us more time to add things, move things around, and of course enjoy the cheer that comes with the decorations.